ms-jpq/coq_nvim/docs/PERF.md

 - sorting: comprehensive

-In particular, the stages takes cues from data science, and applies `feature scaling`, `ensemble method`, as well as `sigmoid smoothing`.
+In particular, the stages borrows ideas from data science, to process and normalize inputs and weights.

 ### Fuzziness